Equity Release Mortgages: The Complete Guide

-2. The Interest Rates
+2. The Interest Rate

-Unlike most traditional mortgages, the interest tends to be higher, although the majority of the plans offer you the security of a fixed price for life.
+Unlike most traditional mortgages, the interest tends to be higher, although the majority of the plans have the security of a fixed price for life.
 The interest is ‘rolled up’ (or compounded), and it accrues over the lifetime of the loan.

-However, with the various changes today, most of the plans allow you to make flexible, voluntary payments back to the provider to reduce the amount you will pay a when you breathe your last breath or move into permanent care.
-It’s, however, not an obligation – you still have the choice to make your payments when the plan ends (i.e., when you die or go into long-term care).
+Most plans allow you to make flexible payments back to the provider to reduce the amount you will pay a when you pass on or go into permanent care.
+It is, however, not an obligation – you still have the choice to either reduce the balance with regular payments or repay the full amount when the plan ends (i.e., when you die or go into long-term care).

 3. The Costs Involved

 Over and above the interest, there are additional costs involved when opting for equity release and how you navigate these will determine how much you’ll pay in the long-run.